 Urban Garden Seed Collection

-No backyard or space for a garden?
+No backyard or limited space for a garden?
 No problem!
-This collection is the perfect solution for any porch, patio, or balcony that’s seriously strapped for space.
+This collection of heirloom seeds is the perfect solution for any porch, patio, or balcony that’s seriously strapped for space.

 Just because you live in town or the city, you need not be limited to growing just a few token plants on the windowsill.
 You can still enjoy growing most, if not all, of your favorite flowers, herbs, and vegetables.